Tax in Germany

 Last reviewed: · by TaxProsRated editorial

-What is the tax year in Germany?
+What is the German tax year and the filing deadline?

 How is crypto taxed in Germany?